Pitso Mosimane makes history with Al Ahly after Caf Super Cup triumph

 And during the kicks from the penalty mark, Al Ahly won 6-5 on penalties after Abdelilah Madkour skied his kick.

-Prior to the cracker staged in Qatar, coach Mosimane stated the Red Devils have no excuses to fail against Raja Casablanca.
+Prior to the cracker staged in Qatar, coach Mosimane stated the Red Devils had no excuses to fail against Raja Casablanca.

 “When we play in Qatar, we have the advantage of our fans’ support.
-I hope they come in numbers [on Wednesday] and believe in us as they did in the Fifa Club World Cup here,” Mosimane told the media per Caf website.
+I hope they come in numbers [on Wednesday] and believe in us as they did in the Fifa Club World Cup here,” Mosimane told the media, as per Caf website.

 “I had nine key players away in the Fifa Arab Cup and they just joined the team.
 That’s why we did not prepare in the most suitable way, but there are no excuses.
 My players can deal with this situation.